Information in this article has been provided by Mooncup menstrual cups.

-Why Is It Better?
+Why Is A Menstrual Cup Better?

 Correctly inserted, the Mooncup is so comfortable that you will forget it exists.
 It may take a little practice at first as you need to find the angle and position that is right for you.

 “I LOVE my Mooncup!
-I found it quick, convenient and easy to use (I think the trick is definately to aim towards the small of the back when inserting) and comfortable to wear.
+I found it quick, convenient and easy to use (I think the trick is definitely to aim towards the small of the back when inserting) and comfortable to wear.
 I’M FREE!
 I’M FREE!
 It doesn’t leak or smell and I don’t go to the loo and then think “damn I should’ve brought a tampax in with me” or get up in the morning and think “now I must fill my pockets with tampax” if I’m going out!
 The great thing is, once you’ve got it in, you’ve got it with you!
 Love it!
 Thanks!
 More women should know about this…”

 How Do You Use The Mooncup?